Minimal Actuator Selection for Linear Time Invariant Systems: Algorithms for Actuator Selection

 Paper~\cite{Slavik96stc-greedySetCoverAnalysis} proves an exact gap of the greedy algorithm for set cover, namely its $\Theta$-asymptotic expression characterizes both lower and upper bounds which differ by at most $1.09$ independently of all parameters.
 In particular, the upper bound is more precise than the $O(\log p)$ gap independently proved in~\cite{Olshevsky14tcns-minimalControllability}.
 Such a strong result is not known for the set multicover problem, to the best of our knowledge.
 Improved algorithms that provide better bounds by combining an initial greedy selection with a subsequent optimal search on a reduced problem, which can be cast to maximum matching and thus exactly solvable in polynomial time, have been presented in~\cite{Duh97stoc-approximationkSetCover,Fujito06springer-betterThanGreedySetMulticover} respectively for set cover and multicover.
 As for the latter problem, reference~\cite{Fujito06springer-betterThanGreedySetMulticover} proves that the bound is tight for the proposed algorithm.
 Interestingly, all bounds depend on the number of distinct eigenvalues $p\le n$ but not on the number of actuators $m$ or geometric multiplicities $g_i$.
 For $k$-set (multi)cover problems, parameter $p$ can actually be replaced with bound $k<p$ in the suboptimality gaps of \cref{tab:algo-approx}.

 More recently, algorithms that exactly solve set cover and multicover problems have been proposed.
 We report them in \autoref{tab:algo-exact}, including the only reference we can find with an exact algorithm for set multicover with multiplicity constraints, since most literature focuses on the unconstrained version.
-Parameter $g=\max_{i\in[p]}g_i$ is the maximal coverage requirement and corresponds to the largest eigenspace.
 The NP-complete nature of the problem is evident from the exponential complexity bounds.
 Different from the suboptimality gaps of approximate algorithms, such bounds depend both on $p$, $g_i$, and $m$, which also affect the polynomial-time problem construction through \Cref{alg:BILP}.
-The exact algorithms in \cref{tab:algo-exact} do not exhaustively evaluate all possible combinations of actuators, which have complexity $O(2^m)$.
-If $m$ is large, those approaches may be significantly cheaper from a computational perspective and are preferred when selecting actuators offline or whenever sufficient runtime and memory are available.
+The exact algorithms in \cref{tab:algo-exact} do not exhaustively evaluate all possible combinations of actuators, which has time and memory complexity $O(2^m)$.
+If $m$ is large, those approaches may be significantly cheaper from a computational perspective and preferred whenever sufficient runtime and memory are available.